NREL/EnergyPlus/doc/src/docs/EngineeringReference/13a-EncyclopaedicRefs.md

 #### Developing Model Input From Catalog Data

 An example is presented showing how manufacturer’s data can be converted into the input data for the proposed model.
 The following example is for a Trox active DID632A product with a type “H” nozzle, where the rating point has been chosen based on a 6 foot active length and 140 CFM primary rate with other rating conditions as listed in the catalog data.
 The EnergyPlus IDF input for this example is show as the example in the in the Input Output reference description of the four pipe beam.

+![FourPipeBeam/tableData] (media/TroxDID632A_Tabledata.png)

+Snippet of catalog data for capacity and primary air flow rate dependence (Trox DID632A)

+Choosing a 6 foot beam (with Nozzle type H) at 140 CFM as the rating point, we get 3726 Btu/h = 1092 W, 6 ft = 1.83 m, and 1092/1.83= 597 W/m for normalized beam cooling capacity at rating point.
+The associated primary air flow rate of 140 ft^3/min = 0.066 m^3/s and 0.066/1.83 = 0.036 m^2/s is the normalized beam primary air flow rate at the rating point.
+Note that because the flow rate is normalized by beam length, the units are m3/s/m (which reduces to m2/s).
+The rating heating capacity is listed as a “net” heating rate but since this is not well defined in the catalog we go ahead and assume that this represents the beam heating rate where the associated cooling provided by the primary air has already been subtracted.
+The net heating capacity is 7411 Btu/h = 2172 W.  This value need to be increased by the primary cooling provided by 55 F = 12.7 C air entering a zone at 70 F = 21 C.  The catalog does not completely define the moist air state of the zone nor the primary air so we assume nominal average moist air density of 1.2 kg/m3 and a specific heat of 1000.0 J/kg-C so that the primary air cooling rate is (21 – 12.7) * 0.066 * 1.2 * 1000 = 660 W.  The beam heating rate is therefore 2172 + 660 = 2832 W.  Then normalizing for beam length 2832/1.83 = 1548 W/m is the rated beam heating capacity.
+The catalog includes two more data points for capacity at different flow rates, one for 100 ft^3/min and the other for 180 ft^3/min.
+These are processed in the same way as the rating point data and used to create the modification curves that describe performance as a function of primary air flow rate.

 ### Cooled Beam Unit (AirTerminal:SingleDuct:ConstantVolume:CooledBeam)